A man went to an optometrist to get his eyes tested and asked,

-As printed reading material gradually became more accessible, the demand for eyeglasses rose.
+Gradually, printed reading material became more accessible.
+The demand for eyeglasses rose.
 Check out these historical literacy rates, worldwide and country-by-country.

 We can compare this phenomenon to the modern-day diagnosis of ADHD.
 Humans have had ADHD throughout history; it’s only now that we have the knowledge to recognize it.